Size Doesn't Matter: The Bennett's Bastards Series, book five

 Ethan was a selfish fuckboy and an emotional minefield of a man, but he’d made her feel good about herself, had boosted her self-esteem when she’d needed it most.
 Had made her feel less alone in the world.

-And that wasn’t to say she couldn’t be alone for any length of time and not be content, because she could and did it often.
+And that wasn’t to say she couldn’t be alone for any length of time and not be content, because she could and did.
+Quite often.
 But everyone needs to feel a connection sometimes.
-With someone other than their family or their cat or even their best friend.
+With someone other than their family or even their best friend.

 Sometimes Sophie wanted—needed—a man.